Merger-induced disturbance and temporal signatures in galaxy clusters: a combined phase space and photometric analysis: Results

 We evaluate permutation feature importance for models trained on the three merger score definitions, using a time window of 2.0 Gyr.
 Specifically, this corresponds to $\tau = 2.0$ Gyr for the past- and future-merger scores, and a symmetric window of $\tau = 1.0$ Gyr for the full-merger score.
 Permutation feature importances for all features are presented in Fig.~\ref{fig:feature_importance}, and we retain only those with a relative importance greater than 0.01 in at least one of the three models.
 The resulting set includes $\Delta v$, $\sigma_{r,1}$, $\sigma_{r,2}$, $\sigma_{v,2}$, bic1, bic2, $\Delta\mathrm{bic}$, $\lambda_2/\lambda_1$, $z$, $f_m$, $\sigma_r$, and $\sigma_v$.
 Although $\sigma_{v,1}$ does not meet the $>0.01$ criterion, we add it to the pruned feature set for symmetry, given that $\sigma_{v,2}$ is retained and the grouping depends on the adopted GMM fitting method.
 Fig.~\ref{fig:score_scatter} presents scatter plots of the predicted versus true scores for all three models trained on the pruned feature set, while Fig.~\ref{fig:score_distribution} shows the corresponding score distributions.

-\subsection{Photometric Differentiation of Merger Stages}
+\subsection{Photometric differentiation of merger stages}

 To investigate whether photometric features can differentiate past from future mergers, we compare results using the past- and future-merger scores defined in Section \ref{sec: Merger Score Definition}.
-We select 352 primary zoom-in targets at various snapshots between redshift 0.4 and 0, treating each snapshot of a halo as an independent sample.
+We select 352 primary zoom-in targets for snapshots between redshift 0.4 and 0 (corresponding to snapshot 72 to 99), treating each snapshot of a halo as an independent sample.

 We adopt a time window of 2.0 Gyr to track the evolution of the SFR, measuring it from 1 Gyr before to 1 Gyr after each snapshot.
 To ensure reliable curvature estimates, we discard SFR tracks with fewer than three time points, which typically arises from limited redshift resolution or from the restricted redshift range of the analysis.
 While 2.0 Gyr is somewhat longer than the characteristic timescale of major merger events, a shorter window would reduce the number of available samples due to resolution limits and lead to larger uncertainties.
 We also tested a shorter window of 1.0 Gyr and found that the results remain consistent.